 Roughage: Some substances found in plant food such as fibres are not easily digested by our body.
 These substances are called roughage.
 It helps our body to send out waste through our digestive system.
 Roughage is found in various fruits and vegetables.

 Water: Water helps our body to digest food, absorb nutrients and send out waste.
 Thus, we should drink sufficient quantity of water every day to stay healthy.

 The food that we eat every day is called a diet.
 Our diet must contain all the essential nutrients as mentioned above to stay fit and healthy.
 Thus, a diet that contains all the essential nutrients in the right quantities are called a balanced diet.

-Diseases which are caused due to lack of particular nutrients in the diet are called deficiency diseases.
+Diseases that are caused due to lack of particular nutrients in the diet are called deficiency diseases.
 Some common deficiency diseases are given below:

 Rickets: It is caused due to deficiency of Vitamin D in the diet.
 Rickets makes the bones weak and deformed.
-Sunlight helps in formation of Vitamin D in our body, so we must spend some time in the sun to get this vitamin.
-To get Vitamin D we should eat milk products, milk and salt water fish.
+Sunlight helps in the formation of Vitamin D in our body, so we must spend some time in the sun to get this vitamin.
+To get Vitamin D we should eat milk products, milk and saltwater fish.